 Pattadakal, a World Heritage Site, is, along with Aihole and Badami, the architectural gems of northern Karnataka just like Beluru and Halebidu are those of the south.
 This site was not only used for the coronation of the Chalukyas rulers, but was also an important cultural center carried by a creative will.
-The remains …
+The remains of …

 Mangaluru is a port city on the Arabian Sea.
 Much of India’s coffee output leaves from here.
 The town’s main attractions are its ancient temples, luxuriant vegetation and golden sands – a foretaste of neighbouring Kerala.

 Udupi, 60km from Mangaluru, is best known for its famous temple devoted to Krishna, one of the incarnations of the hindu god Vishnu.
 It is an important pilgrimage place and it has also given its name to a renowned style of Indian cooking.

 Beluru was the capital of the Hoysala Empire.
 This city was then so esteemed that it was compared to the “terrestrial Vaikuntha”, that is to say, to the abode of the god Vishnu on earth.
 The main attraction of Belur is Chennakeshava Temple, a Hindu temple which, like those at Halebid and Somnathpur, reflects the excellence and ingenuity of the Hoysala temple builders.

 Halebid, or Halebidu, was the capital of the Hoysala empire in the 12th and 13th centuries.
 This dynasty has left a monument of unparalleled splendor, the temple of Hoysaleswara.
 The richness and finesse sculptural details are undoubtedly the most exquisite example of Hoysala architecture.

 The first image that comes to mind when I think of Mysore is its incredible palace, sparkling with thousands of lights.
 But this city of Maharajas has far more to offer: its famous flower market, its Indo-Saracenic architecture (legacy of the British Raj) and its open-air Nandi sanctuary on Chamundi Hill.
-Together these have …
+Together these have made …